-PERCY FAWCETT: 1867 – 1925* (*EXACT YEAR OF DEATH UNKNOWN)
+PERCY FAWCETT: 1867 – 1925* (*Exact year of death unknown)

 Colonel Percy Fawcett was one of the most enigmatic, colourful and adventurous characters of the entire 20th century, let alone the history of Spike Island, and the 3 years he would spend on Spike Island were just part of a rich life lived with a real zest for exploration and achievement.

 Fawcett was a man of many talents, and he would find work during his life as a British spy, a noted surveyor, a jungle adventurer and a celebrated writer.
 Famous within his own lifetime, he would become friends with literary giants H.R Hagard of ‘Kings Solomon’s mines’ fame, and ‘Sherlock Holmes’ creator Arthur Conan Doyle who would write his best selling ‘The lost World’ book based on Fawcetts accounts of his journeys in unexplored South America.
-His fame lasts til this day, and In 2017 a Hollywood movie called ‘The lost city of Z’ is being released by Brad Pitts production company, starring Robert Pattinson of ‘Twilight’ fame, Tom Holland as Fawcett’s son Jack, Sienna Miller as his wife Nina and Charlie Hunnam as Percy Fawcett himself.
+His fame lasts til this day, and In 2017 a Hollywood movie called ‘The lost city of Z’ was released by Brad Pitts production company, starring Robert Pattinson of ‘Twilight’ fame, Tom Holland as Fawcett’s son Jack, Sienna Miller as his wife Nina and Charlie Hunnam as Percy Fawcett himself.
 The film retells his life as relayed from his own best selling journals and his surviving sons account of his life in the book ‘Exploration Fawcett’.

 Fawcett started life in Torquay and joined the royal artillery corps in 1886.
 He would be sent to Ceylon, modern day Sri Lanka and there he would meet his wife and lifetime partner Nina, who was born to a wealthy family who sent her to Scotland to be educated before a return to Ceylon.
 They met at a tennis party in Fort Galle, hitting it off instantly and falling deeply for one another.
 Fawcett soon proposed to the girl considered to be the prettiest in Sri Lanka but his mischievous brother and sisters, driven by jealously presumably, falsely told him that Nina was ‘far from a virgin’.
-He wrote to her and saying ‘you are not the pure young girl I thought you to be’ and the engagement was promptly off.
+He wrote to her and saying ‘you are not the pure young girl I thought you to be’ and the engagement was promptly called off.
 Nina would soon marry a Captain Herbert Prichard, as was the lot of women of her time, and she was taken to live in Alexandria into a life she did not choos.
 But her husband would die soon of Anthrax and clearly the man knew the heart of his wife, for his last words to her were reported to be "Go….and marry Fawcett!
 He is the real man for you".
 High Victorian drama indeed!

 Fawcett, having discovered the nasty ploy of his family begged Nina for forgiveness and they were soon married.
 He would call her ‘Cheeky’ and she would name him ‘Puggy’ as they enjoyed a happy life together in the beautiful Sri Lankan countryside, and they soon had a son and named him Jack.

 Fawcett would work in North Africa for the British secret service, a role that no doubt appealed to his thirst for adventure.
 It was in 1903 that Fawcett was sent to work by the war office on Spike Island, Cork, uprooting the family initially, but they would soon find a peace and comfort on Spike Island that Fawcett would miss on occasions when deep within the jungles of South America.
+As a high ranking offier while on the island it was a position of comfort for Fawcett who engaged in the finer activities of the age.

 He long burned a candle for the adventurous life and when the opportunity came to go to Bolivia to work as the chief survey commissioner he could not refuse.
 He left in 1906 and it was to be the first of several journeys that involved exploring previously untouched rainforests and rivers to assist in mapmaking and border disputes.
 He would often encounter incredibly dangerous working towns, where the booming rubber industry drove men to find their fortune, despite the terrible conditions they endured.
 If the Europeans emigrants weren’t already dangerous enough, the local Amazonian tribes offered plenty of distraction, as he often found himself avoiding their poisoned darts and arrows as he went about his work.
 While much of this work was for practical ends, Fawcett was driven by the idea of finding something much less run of the mill.
 He was interested in finding one of the fabled ‘lost cities’ of South America, and he put much research into their existence and possible locations.